charilog/optimsolution/README.md

 **Automatic configuration consistency.** The GUI guarantees that every job in a batch uses exactly the same configuration snapshot.
 When running the CLI manually, configuration drift between runs (accidental edits to `.cfg`, different working directories, forgotten flags) is a common source of irreproducible results.
 The GUI eliminates this class of error entirely.

 The practical effect is that a batch experiment that would take several hours of manual CLI orchestration — launching processes, checking outputs, updating configuration, re-running failed jobs — can be completed in the same wall-clock time as the computations themselves, with no idle time between jobs.
+With OpenMP parallel runs enabled on top of this, the computations themselves can now also make use of all available CPU cores.

 ### Code Wizard
 The Code Wizard panel (bottom-right) generates skeleton `.h` and `.cpp` files for new methods or problems, patches `factory.cpp` and `CMakeLists.txt` automatically, and triggers a rebuild on the next startup.